OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 Specifically, we will change the `working_units` from single levels to `"bins"`.
 Here we select bins of 250 years each instead of the individual levels.

 Note that one level is randomly selected as a representation of that time bin.
-Thherefore, it is important to increase the number of randomisations.
+Therefore, it is important to increase the number of randomizations.

 ``` r
 scenario_4 <-